potatoqualitee/discordrpc/README.md

 # Known Issues

 I can't get the potato link to click.
 I don't know what's up.
+Seems other apps have this issue too, so it may just be my client.

 # Reference